zapabob/ROCm/README.md

 Once it's done, run sudo update-initramfs -u.
 Reboot and verify /sys/module/amdkfd/parameters/noretry stays as 0.

+If you are you are ussing hipCaffe Alexnet training on ImageNet - we are seeing sporadic hangs of hipCaffe during training

 #### Closed source components

 The ROCm platform relies on a few closed source components to provide legacy